Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The `'sample code'` folder contains additional scripts mentioned in this README, as well as advanced usage examples, such as deploying signatures without user or client interaction.

-When facing a problem, look through [previously solved issues](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues?q=), or create a new one.
+When facing a problem: Before creating a new issue, check the documentation ([README](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures) and associated documents), previous [issues](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues?q=) and [discussions](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=).

 You are welcome to share your experiences with Set-OutlookSignatures, exchange ideas with other users or suggest new features in our [discussions board](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=).